SerumScoop: Tips, tricks and news

 All of our hair stimulating products work wonderfully together.

-• RevivScalp Rejuvenating Scalp Serum Masque is a pre-shampoo serum and is left on the scalp for 10-30 minutes before shampooing.
+• RevivScalp Rejuvenating Scalp Serum Masque is a pre-shampoo serum for cranky scalp issues and hair thinning, and is left on the scalp for 10-30 minutes before shampooing.

 • Our RevivHair Stimulating Shampoo & Conditioner and remarkable new RevivHair Placode Booster Serum (used 3-4 times a year) round out this product line perfectly.